MateoPeri/boxes/README.md

 ## Improvements and future
-* Use a database to permanently store data.
+* Use a database instead of a json file.
+(With [TinyDB](https://tinydb.readthedocs.io/) you can use a JSON as a database!)
 * More advanced search queries.
 * More command options.
 * More errors and warnings to inform user.